coreruleset/documentation/content/development/testing.md

         }
 ```

-In both cases (Apache2, Nginx) you have to change your `modsecurity.conf` settings.
+In both cases (Apache httpd, nginx) you have to change your `modsecurity.conf` settings.
 Open that file and find the directive `SecResponseBodyMimeType`.
 Modify the arguments:

 ```
 SecResponseBodyMimeType text/plain text/html text/xml application/json
 ```

-Note, that the default value does not have the mime type `application/json`.
+Note, that the default value does not have the MIME type `application/json`.

 In your `crs-setup.conf` you need to add these extra rules (after the rule `900990`):